|

 The table shows chain sizes as given in the

-spare parts lists for WD16H and WD Big4.
+spare parts lists for both WD16H and WD Big4.
 When using other

-sprocket sizes (see above), it will be necessary to adjust the
+sprocket sizes (see above), it may be necessary to adjust the

 chain length accordingly.